exaring/luajwtossl/README.md

 ## Important notice

 This is a pre alpha development version, please do not try to use it in production!!!
-Specifically it contains an unmitifated security vulnerability.
+Specifically, it contains an unmitigated security vulnerability.

 ```bash
 $ sudo luarocks install --server=http://rocks.moonscript.org luajwtossl